Whitworth Home Page > Off-Campus Programs >

 Faculty members are trained in safety and security procedures prior to departure.
 To streamline communications and reduce the risk of misinformation in the event of an emergency, off-campus programs staff and the program leader will use the "single point of contact" concept when communicating during an emergency.
-The program leader will communicate only with off-campus programs staff in the U.S. OCP will relay information and will coordinate the efforts of the appropriate people stateside.
-Charles Tappa is the POC for faculty-led programs; Sue Jackson is the POC for ISEP students.
+The program leader will communicate only with off-campus programs staff in the U.S. Whitworth Off-Campus Programs will relay information and will coordinate the efforts of the appropriate people stateside.
+Charles Tappa is the point of contactfor faculty-led programs; Sue Jackson is the point of contact for ISEP students.

 ISEP emergency procedures are outlined in the ISEP student handbook.